Table of Contents

 The struggle in real estate photography is trying to balance shots that look natural, as the eye would see it in person, with shots that are bright, vibrant, and capture the natural colors of the room.

-This is a struggle because shooting in just ambient light, while the most natural-looking, often results in walls that have shifted or lost most of their color and shadow areas that are a little too dark – especially when the home itself is a little on the dark side in terms of natural light.
+This is a struggle because shooting in just ambient light, while the most natural-looking, often results in walls that have shifted or lost most of their color and shadow areas that are a little too dark—especially when the home itself is a little on the dark side in terms of natural light.

-Shooting just flash, however, unless you are really good with using multiple off-camera flashes, can result in an image that looks fake – with shadows pointing towards the windows instead of away from them and hot spots in areas that were closer to the flash and dark spots in areas that were farther away from the flash.
+It can lead to shadows pointing towards the windows instead of away from them, and hot spots in areas that were closer to the flash and dark spots in areas that were farther away from the flash.

 Flambient photography recognizes both the strengths and limitations of shooting all-flash or all ambient and attempts to combine them to get the best of both worlds.